Tasking

 Karma's Slow Moving Process

-First read through these stories; https://didyouknowfacts.com/19-true-stories-slow-burning-karma-turning-total-bitch/
+A read through these stories; Slow Burning Karma will enlighten.

 The main focus is that the bullies in life "suffer in death" and it won't be fast.
 Karma is wracking up.
 It is there in all of nature.
-That's how I will teach you, my readers, how Karma comes, whether by disease or other factors, bullies never truly escape justice.
+I will tell you, my readers, how Karma comes, whether by disease or other factors, bullies never truly escape justice.
 No matter what form it comes in.
 You may think that it's an isolated phenomena but that's because it's misunderstood.

-Call it witchcraft, call it voodoo, but whatever you call it, know that it is REAL!
+Call it witchcraft, call it voodoo, but whatever you call it, know that it is real.
 And Karma does slowly kill nature's enemies.
 Especially those who do cruel acts against the innocent.
 Namely animals.
-Sometimes Karma is instant but 99% of the time it is slow.
+Sometimes Karma is instant but 80% of the time it is slow.
 It won't be fast.
 But be vigilant that it is in progress.

 Wednesday, March 2, 2016